mgifford/drupal-security/README.md

 Can I help?
 -----------

-**YES!**, we'd like to get your thoughts, concerns, comments.
+**YES!** We'd like to get your thoughts, concerns, comments.
 If you have an improvements submit a comment, a pull request or a patch!